Liamm02/8-golden-rules/index.md

 We made a System usability Scale Test of Standford University's website.

-As we can see when looking at the SUS test, Stanford has a score above average, meaning it has a really good website
+As we can see when looking at the SUS test, Stanford has a score above average, meaning it has a really good website design

 ![](Imagen7.png)